Dr. Robert Scheidt

 BIEN 3310 Control Systems for Biomedical Engineering—An introduction to the principles of control systems theory for biomedical engineers

-BIEN 4220/5220 Embedded Medical Instrumentation—Fundamentals of digital circuit design and analysis and the application to embedded biomedical instrumentation
+BIEN 4220/5220 Embedded Medical Instrumentation—Fundamentals of microcontroller systems design and analysis and the application to embedded biomedical instrumentation

-BIEN 4610/5610 Introduction to Rehabilitation Robotics—Introduction to the fundamentals of robotics as it is applied to rehabilitation engineering with topics such as the analysis and design of robot manipulators, robot configurations, robot kinematics, inverse kinematics, and more
+BIEN 4610/5610 Introduction to Rehabilitation Robotics—Introduction to the fundamentals of robotics as it is applied to rehabilitation engineering with topics such as the analysis and design of robot manipulators, forward and inverse kinematics, dynamics and control

 BIEN 6931 Special Topics In BME—Computational Models: Perception Action Cognition